neokoenig/cfwheels-jwt/README.md

 ## Description

-CFWheels Plugin ported from existing CFML Component for encoding and decoding [JSON Web Tokens (JWT)](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html).
+CFWheels Plugin ported from existing CFML Component by [Jason Steinshouer](https://github.com/jsteinshouer/cf-jwt-simple) for encoding and decoding [JSON Web Tokens (JWT)](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html), which in turn is a port of the node.js project [node-jwt-simple](https://github.com/hokaccha/node-jwt-simple) to cfml.

-Which in turn is a port of the node.js project [node-jwt-simple](https://github.com/hokaccha/node-jwt-simple) to cfml.
 It currently supports HS256, HS384, and HS512 signing algorithms.

 ## Usage
 	<cfscript>